-Become a Center of Reproductive Medicine patient by contacting our Patient Coordinator, Jessica Plangman @ 281-332-0073 ext.
-228 or emailing JPlangman@infertilitytexas.com.
+Become a patient at the Center of Reproductive Medicine in Texas by contacting us or emailing firstname.lastname@example.org.

 Utilize our Infertility Clinic Policies and information on "What Occurs at a Fertility Evaluation?" (below) to prepare yourself for your first reproductive medicine appointment.

-Reading these educational pages will help you as you begin taking your first steps toward achieving a successful pregnancy while working with the fertility specialists at The Center of Reproductive Medicine.
+Reading these educational pages will help you as you begin taking your first steps toward achieving a successful pregnancy while working with the fertility specialists at the Center of Reproductive Medicine in Houston, Texas.

 You may also find it helpful to view our Infertility Clinic Office Hours.